mpags-topological/mpags-topological.github.io/mpags-topological/content/lectures/lecture1.md

 # Lecture 1 - Introduction to Topology in Condensed Matter Physics

+In this course, we aim to give an overview of many different aspects of topology in condensed matter physics.
+We hope to show the its importance in this area of physics and why it is an active research field.
+We will begin in this lecture by demonstrating the usefulness of a topological description and how it can be used to explain robust phenomena.
+To do this we will explore the integer quantum Hall effect.
+However, first we wish to introduce why we may wish to study topological phases.

 ## Topological Phases of Matter - An Overview

 The role of topology in condensed matter physics has been a key area of research in recent years with a key motivator being the desire to further our classification of phases of matter.
 'Traditional' phases of matter are characterised by a local order parameter which we can use to identify the phase.
 Transitions to more ordered states then involve the breaking of a symmetry.
 This is the Ginzburg-Landau theory of spontaneous symmetry breaking and underpins many of the phase transitions we are familiar with - for example, magnetisation, superconductors and the water phase diagram.

+<span style="color:red;">Insert fig of SSB</span>

 However not all phases of matter are characterised by a local parameter, examples of which are the topological phases that will be discussed in this course (as well as those that go beyond the scope of these introductory lectures).
 In particular we will consider three classes